scottgasch/pyutils/docs/pyutils.rst

     - overrides: code decorator to mark and enforce method overrides.
     - pytz: Python timezones, used in date parser and utils.

+You can also install the wheel directly; the latest is checked in under: https://wannabe.guru.org/gitweb/?p=pyutils.git;a=tree;f=dist;hb=HEAD.

 Development
 -----------